Comparison · VERIFIED APRIL 2026

 Final verdict: Claude vs Microsoft Copilot

 Both Claude and Microsoft Copilot are strong tools in the writing space, but they serve different needs.
 Claude stands out for best long-document analysis, making it ideal for long document analysis.
-Microsoft Copilot differentiates with deep m365 integration, which benefits users focused on microsoft 365 power users and enterprise teams.
+Microsoft Copilot is best at deep m365 integration — particularly for teams focused on microsoft 365 power users and enterprise teams.

-With a 0.6-point rating advantage and 1,923 reviews, Claude has the edge in user satisfaction.
+Claude scores higher on ToolChase.
 The best approach is to try Claude's free tier and Microsoft Copilot's free tier to see which fits your specific workflow.

 Frequently asked questions